-Kenneth Mader is an award-winning Writer and Filmmaker whose first novel will be published in early 2020 and was recently named one of the “Top 100 Indie Filmmakers in the World” in the book by Action On Film’s Del Weston.
+Kenneth Mader is an award-winning Writer-Filmmaker and emerging Author whose first novel will be published in February, 2020 and was recently named one of the “Top 100 Indie Filmmakers in the World.”
 For reels and samples click here.

 His first novel, Afterlife, which he co-wrote with acclaimed author J.K.
 Ishaya, will be published by Zimbell House for release in hardcover, paperback, and ebook in early 2020.
 It is inspired by his award-winning short film, Passing Darkness, with a story and characters developed over the past decade with co-creators Debra and Gerald Hopkins.
 It is the first in a series of urban fantasy novels entitled The Arcadia Chronicles.
 Ken is also writing the novelization of his award-winning screenplay, Deep Focus, while simultaneously packaging and securing production financing for that feature film.

 His first feature, Carnivore, was released by 20th Century Fox with a broadcast premiere on the SyFy Channel, where it played in rotation for a full year.
 It also achieved much success on pay-per-view and VOD as well as internationally, and has become a virtual cult classic, recently re-released for Halloween on Amazon Prime, Xfinity, and other platforms.

 He has written and directed over twenty short films earning numerous awards and honors, has experience on hit television shows and studio motion pictures, and has been nominated for both the NBC Universal and HBO/DGA Directing Fellowships.